Preferred Architecture for Cisco Webex Hybrid Services

 The Directory Connector servers run on Microsoft Windows Servers and must be actively joined to the Active Directory domain.
 (See the Deployment Guide for Cisco Directory Connector for the latest version support information.)
 A read-only administrator account is used to authenticate the Directory Connector to the Windows domain.

 The customer organization administrator must log in to the Webex Control Hub and download the Directory Connector software to the Windows servers.
-Once Directory Connectors are installed and configured, synchronization will take place and users will be pushed to the Webex identity store for the customer's organization through HTTPS connections.
+Once Directory Connectors are installed and configured, synchronization takes place and users and resources are pushed to the Webex identity store for the customer's organization through HTTPS connections.
 Because these are outbound connections from the Cisco Directory Connectors to the Internet, they do not require any inbound ports to be opened on the internal or external firewall.

 To deploy Webex Hybrid Directory Service in the PA for Webex Hybrid Services, we recommend the following:

 Webex Teams users correlate to Cisco Unified CM end users by means of email addresses.
 For this reason, make sure that the end-user account mail ID field in the Unified CM End User database contains the user's email address.
 With LDAP directory integration, the mail ID field for Unified CM end users is typically mapped from the mail field of the LDAP directory during synchronization.